Help us improve your experience.

 Connect a Device to a Network for Out-of-Band Management

-You can monitor and manage these devices by using a dedicated management channel.
+You can monitor and manage a network device, such as a router or a switch, by using a dedicated management channel.
 Each device has a management port to which you can connect an Ethernet cable with an RJ-45 connector.
 Use the management port to connect the device to the management device.

-To connect a device to a network for out-of-band management (see Figure 2):
+To connect a device to a network for out-of-band management:

 1. Connect one end of the Ethernet cable to the management port on the device.